Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Noise Models

 where we exploit the fact that the expression in Eq.~(\ref{eq: DEPO Erg_E}) is non-decreasing (non-increasing) w.r.t. $E$ for positive (negative) $\lambda$ values -- see top panels of Fig.~\ref{fig:DEPO1_pE_ergo}.
-In a similar way we get where $D_{\rm tot}(\lambda;\hat{h})$ is a constant term only depending on the spectrum of the single-site Hamiltonian $\hat{h}$ and on the noise parameter $\lambda$ -- see top panels of Fig.~\ref{fig:DEPO1_pE_ergo} and App.~\ref{ENERGYDEP} for details.
+In a similar way we get

+where $D_{\rm tot}(\lambda;\hat{h})$ is a constant term only depending on the spectrum of the single-site Hamiltonian $\hat{h}$ and on the noise parameter $\lambda$ -- see top panels of Fig.~\ref{fig:DEPO1_pE_ergo} and App.~\ref{ENERGYDEP} for details.
+The simple form of $\ergo^{(1)}(\mathcal{D}_{\lambda};E)$ and $\ergo^{(1)}(\mathcal{E}_{\lambda};E)$ is a consequence both of the symmetry of the depolarizing channel, since it commutes with any unitary transformation, and of the equation \eqref{eq:depol_output_en}, which tells us that the output energy is just a function of solely the input energy of the state.
 We stress that also in this case the maximum for $\overline{\ergo}_{\rm tot}^{(1)}({\cal D}_\lambda;E)$ is attained by any pure input state that fulfils the energy constraint.
-We notice also that, while non evident by the formula, in the special case of $d=2$ $D_{\rm tot}(\lambda;\hat{h})$ corresponds to $D(\lambda)$ and Eqs.~(\ref{questatqui}) and (\ref{questatqua}) reduce to Eqs.~(\ref{eq: DEPO Erg_E}) and (\ref{eq: DEPO out erg}).
+We notice also that, while non evident by the formula, in the special case of $d=2$ (qubit) $D_{\rm tot}(\lambda;\hat{h})$ corresponds to $D(\lambda)$ and Eqs.~(\ref{questatqui}) and (\ref{questatqua}) reduce to Eqs.~(\ref{eq: DEPO Erg_E}) and (\ref{eq: DEPO out erg}).